On the Uniform Computational Content of Computability Theory: The Jump Inversion Theorem

-The proof of Proposition~\ref{prop:JIT-cKid} shows that $\JIT$ has a realizer whose range only contains $1$--generic points.
-Hence we also obtain the following corollary by a proposition proved in \cite{BHK15a} (which states that every $f$ that has some limit computable realizer whose range only contains 1--generic points satisfies $f\leqSW\lim_\J$).
+We recall that $f$ is called {\em limit computable} if $f\leqW\lim$ holds.
+The proof of Proposition~\ref{prop:JIT-cKid} shows not only that $\JIT$ is limit computable, but also that it has a limit computable realizer whose range only contains $1$--generic points.
+This is because the conditions used to construct $B$ in the proof ensure that $B$ is $1$--generic.
+Hence we also obtain the following corollary by \cite[Proposition~9.5]{BHK16}, which states that every $f$ that has some limit computable realizer whose range only contains 1--generic points satisfies $f\leqSW\lim_\J$.

-\begin{corollary} $\JIT\leqSW\lim_\J$. \end{corollary}
+\begin{corollary} $\JIT\lSW\lim_\J$. \end{corollary}

 The reduction is strict by Proposition~\ref{prop:dense} since $\JIT$ is indiscriminative.
+Another conclusion that can be drawn from Proposition~\ref{prop:JIT-cKid} is that $\JIT$ is continuous, because $\cc_{\emptyset'}\times\id$ is continuous, and this property is preserved downwards by $\leqW$.
 An obvious question is now whether $\JIT$ is perhaps even computable?
-We prove that this is not the case.
-For the proof we introduce some notation for $a=a_0...a_n\in\IN^*$ we denote by $2a:=a_0a_0...a_na_n$ the word, where each symbol is doubled.
+Given $a=a_0...a_n\in\IN^*$ we denote by $2a:=a_0a_0...a_na_n$ the word where each symbol of $a$ is doubled.
 Analogously, we define $2\alpha$ for $\alpha\in\IN^\IN$.